Unemployment Solutions and What's Most Cost-Effective

 The best way to solve high unemployment according to research

 The solution for unemployment is, of course, to create new jobs.
-Usually, a healthy economic growth rate of 2-3 percent is enough to create the 150,000 jobs needed to prevent high unemployment.
-When unemployment creeps above 6-7 percent and stays there, it means the economy can't create enough new jobs.
+Usually, a healthy economic growth rate of 2% to 3% is enough to create the 150,000 jobs needed to prevent high unemployment.
+When unemployment creeps above 6% to 7% and stays there, it means the economy can't create enough new jobs.
 That's when the government steps in.
-Find some historical examples in Unemployment Rate by Year.

-The first solution is expansive monetary policy from the Federal Reserve.
-It's powerful, quick and effective.
+The first solution is expansionary monetary policy from the Federal Reserve.
+It's powerful, quick, and effective.
 Lower interest rates make it easier for families to borrow what they need.
-That includes expensive items like cars, homes and consumer electronics.
+That includes expensive items like cars, homes, and consumer electronics.
 It stimulates enough demand to put the economy back on track.
 Low interest rates also allow businesses to borrow for less.
-That gives them the capital to hire enough workers to meet rising demand.
+That gives them the financial capital to hire enough workers to meet rising demand.

 Cutting taxes works like lowering interest rates.
 Both give businesses and consumers more money to spend.
 That increases demand.
 It gives businesses more cash to invest and hire more workers.

 Government spending usually takes the form of jobs programs.
 The government hires employees directly.
 It also contracts with companies to build things and provide services.
 It provides consumers with the cash they need to buy more products.